 - giant straw bale climbing fortress

 - flying fox

 Although we didn’t go in, there is a cafe serving hot and cold food.
 There is also a farm and gift shop on-site too.
 The Outdoor Strawberry Kiosk located in the Funyard has a selection of drinks, sweets, ice cream and strawberries.

-Wheelchair accessibility in the fruit tunnels, Funyard and Mega Maze were better than I expected it to be.
-I wouldn’t rate it as completely wheelchair accessible as it was a bit rough and bumpy in areas.
+Wheelchair accessibility in the fruit tunnels, Funyard and Mega Maze was better than I expected it to be.
+I wouldn’t rate it as completely wheelchair accessible as it was a bit rough and bumpy in some areas.
 I found it manageable in my power wheelchair though.